Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 (see the credits_ section about the comic strips)

 .. [#] This is the platform we use routinely, although other UNIX systems and possibly Windows platforms *could* be targeted.
-Sim-Diasca is also quite close to be able to run on Mac OS X, when a few perks will be ironed out (ex: ``/proc/cpuinfo`` replacement).
+Sim-Diasca is also quite close to be able to run on Mac OS X, when a few perks will be ironed out (e.g. ``/proc/cpuinfo`` replacement).
 Patches welcome!

 Root access is not necessary, but recommended so that any lacking prerequisite can be installed directly and with little effort: